 The interagency fire dispatch centers are staffed, funded, and supported by the Protecting Agencies responsible for the Zone, Area, or Forest in which they are located (Table 2)

-Between May 1 and August 15, most interagency fire dispatch centers operate from 08:00 to 18:00 hours, seven days per week.
+From early May to mid-August most interagency fire dispatch centers operate from 08:00 to 18:00 hours, seven days per week.
 Galena and Southwest Area are exceptions to the aforementioned dates.
 Protecting Agencies may choose to staff interagency fire dispatch centers beyond these dates if needed.
 Center hours will be extended as necessary.
 All interagency fire dispatch centers will have an after-hours and off season contact protocol identified in their dispatch plan.

 Table 2: Alaska Dispatch Centers